Tropical Storm Higos (2020): Meteorological history

 A new tropical depression formed from the Intertropical Convergence Zone east of Luzon on August 16.
 At 15:00 UTC, the PAGASA named the system Helen and began issuing severe weather bulletins for the tropical depression, but dropped the alerts as Helen left the Philippine area of responsibility after 4 hours.
 Around 21:00 UTC, JTWC issued the first Tropical Cyclone Formation Alert on the developing tropical depression.
 Early on the next day, JTWC followed suit from JMA and PAGASA by upgrading the system into Tropical Depression 08W.
 Shortly after, Helen intensified into a tropical storm and were given the name Higos by the JMA.
 Later in the day, the Joint Typhoon Warning Center also upgraded Higos into a tropical storm.
 JMA eventually upgraded the system to a severe tropical storm by evening that day.
 The Hong Kong Observatory and Macau Meteorological and Geophysical Bureau upgraded Higos into a marginal typhoon prior to landfall, with sustained hurricane-force winds in Macau indicating such an intensity.
 Higos made landfall over Zhuhai, Guangdong at peak intensity at around 06:00 CST on August 19 (22:00 UTC on August 18).
 After landfall, Higos quickly weakened soon after and would dissipate in Guizhou, China on August 20.

 Preparations and impact

 In preparation for Higos, the Hong Kong Observatory raised the number 9 tropical cyclone warning signal in Hong Kong to warn of the possibility of hurricane-force winds.
-Winds generally reached gale to storm force over the southern part of Hong Kong under the influence of Higos' small circulation.
+Winds generally reached gale to storm force over the southern part of Hong Kong under the influence of Higos's small circulation.
 The Macao Meteorological and Geophysical Bureau issued the number 10 signal, the highest signal, at 05:00 am local time.
 Over 65,000 people evacuated and schools were closed across these areas.
 Power was knocked out in Meizhou, after trees knocked down power lines.
 Two campers who were unaware of the approaching storm had to be rescued from Tap Mun Island after arriving on August 14.

 The storm also left 7 deaths and 45 billion đồng (US$2 million) in damages in Vietnam.